japer-technology/forgejo-society/FORGEJO-SOCIETY-THE-FEDERATION/README.md

 # Forgejo Society: The Federation

-> The root Forgejo Society for and by the creator in the spirit of Spock.
+> The root Forgejo Society for and by the creator in the spirit of Star Trek.

 <p align="center">
   <picture>